- Must be enrolled as a full-time student in an undergraduate program or completing the final year of a fifth-year Master's program.

 - Assist in the coordination of the following committees/processes: Committee on Multiculturalism, In-Services, Last Lecture Series, Promotions, Resident Staff Engagement Committee, or National Residence Hall Honorary.
 Determine members of the Executive Committee to serve as lead staff members for these committees/processes.

-- Chair(s) will assist and inform the Assistant Dean of Students in the training of Area Coordinators by advising members of the professional staff on relevant student interests and staffer experiences.
+- Chair(s) will assist and inform the Assistant Dean of Students in the training of HRL professional staff by advising them on relevant student interests and staffer experiences.

-- Supervise, advise, and support the Senior Residents in collaboration with the Area Coordinators, and through them, Resident Advisors.
+- Supervise, advise, and support the Senior Residents in collaboration with HRL professional staff, and through them, Resident Advisors.

-- Supervise, advise, and support the Vice Chairs in collaboration with an Assistant Dean for RA Selection, Council Leadership, and other functional areas.
+- Supervise, advise, and support the Vice Chairs in collaboration with HRL professional staff for RA Selection, Council Leadership, and other functional areas.

 - Conduct regular Area Meetings with Senior Residents, and individual meetings as needed.